cyclomics/cyclomicsseq/README.md

 # CycloSeq

-Pipeline to process Cyclomics data.
+Pipelines to process Cyclomics data.

 This pipeline uses prior information from the backbone to increase the effectiveness of consensus calling from the circular DNA protocol by Cyclomics.